Arnold A. Saltzman Institute of War and Peace Studies: History

 The initial director of the Institute of War and Peaces Studies was Professor William T. R. Fox.
 (Eisenhower had originally asked George F. Kennan to take on the job but was rebuffed; Fox, reluctant to take on administrative work, had attempted to refuse too, but Eisenhower had simply said, "So glad you will accept the position.")
 Fox said the institute would reject simplistic explanations for the causes of war, and instead endeavor to understand war as "a method of protecting the values considered even more precious than the values it places in jeopardy."
 Early areas of focus for the institute were civil–military relations and the Cold War and nuclear strategy; these areas, and especially the first, were of particular interest to Fox.
 The subject areas did broaden over time.
 The burgeoning field of "peace research" was not one of them, however, nor was the institute dedicated to pacifism.
 Under the leadership of Fox, the institute became a viable operation; John A. Krout, dean of the graduate faculty and one of Eisenhower's allies in university administration, said after ten years had gone by that the institute had "done a great deal of fine work".
 One emphasis of the institute was in research, and by 1986 nearly 70 books had been published in connection with the institute.

 The central area of the Institute of War and Peace Studies, here seen in 1985, has featured an historical collection of war-recruitment and propaganda posters as part of its decor.

 Fox would be director of the institute for 25 years.
 He was succeeded by Professor Warner R. Schilling, who held the position from 1976 to 1986.
 Schilling, who had previously served as associate director of the institute, was instrumental in protecting the institute's funding sources and physical space from encroachment by other parts of the university.
 Professor Howard Wriggins was acting director during 1986–1987.
 Professor David A. Baldwin then served as director from 1987 to 1994, followed by Professor Jack Snyder from 1994 to 1997.
 The next director, who held the position for over two decades, was Professor Richard K. Betts, beginning in 1997.
 In 2020 Professor Keren Yarhi-Milo was named the first woman to lead the institute.
 After Yarhi-Milo's promotion to Dean of the School of International and Public Affairs, Professor Peter Clement served as interim director from 2022 to 2023, after which Professor Page Fortna was named as director in 2023.
+In July 2026, political scientist Stacie E. Goddard became director of the institute, succeeding Elizabeth N. Saunders.